 In High School courses, the focus quickly shifts from instruction to evaluation.
-Because most students do not come to TPS with this skill set already ingrained, we provide a grace period at the beginning of high school classes where we explain and establish the standard for “correctly and on time” (including the technology standard for properly saving and submitting the correct document to the correct assignment).
-The standard late penalty in TPS is 10% per day with zero after five days.
+Because many students do not come to TPS with this skill set already ingrained, we provide a short grace period at the beginning of high school classes where we explain and establish the standard for “correctly and timely”.
 Once we have explained, established, and practiced this standard for a short grace period, then we also enforce it.
 TPS reasonably expects high school course students to submit fully completed self-reviewed assignment documents in the correct format following posted directions.
 This reasonable expectation is also part of the evaluation criteria for assignments.
-Assignments submitted incompletely, incorrectly, or late without significant unforeseeable extenuating reason (e.g., sudden hospitalization) are equitably and respectfully graded as submitted and are generally not considered for resubmits, regrades, or resets.
-Assignments submitted after the Due Date will generally be given standard late penalties and will generally not be considered for waiver of those penalties.
-(Sudden, unforeseeable, extenuating circumstances that prevent submitting correctly and on time are considered compassionately and favorably.)

 School Breaks and Sabbath Days